mosip/documentation/docs/login-with-otp.md

 ![](\_images/esignet-loginhere.png)

 3\.
-Resident needs to enter valid VID in the "Enter Your VID" text field.
+Resident needs to enter valid VID in the "Enter Your VID" text field and check the box 'I'm not a robot'.

+With e-Signet version 1.0, the OTP-based authentication is now secured with captcha.

 ![](\_images/esignet-captcha-validation.png)

 4\.
-Next, the resident clicks on the "Get OTP" button.
+Next, the resident clicks on the `Get OTP` button.

 5\.
 The resident receives the OTP on the registered channel (either the phone or email).

 6\.
-The resident needs to enter the valid OTP received and click on the "Verify" button.
+The resident needs to enter the valid OTP received and click on the `Verify` button.

 ![](\_images/esignet-otp-entered.png)